-Alums join the Religious Studies Department for a panel discussion on “Future of Jewish Studies in America” during the Lowe Lecture and to celebration Rabbi Barry Cytron.
+Alums join the Religious Studies Department for a panel discussion on “Future of Jewish Studies in America” during the Lowe Lecture and to celebrate Rabbi Barry Cytron.
 (L to r): Sara Sandmel ’13, Rebecca Hornstein ’13 (Reconstructionist Rabbinical College); Rabbi Barry Cytron; Max Edwards ’13 (Harvard Divinity, now Hebrew College); Daniel Picus ’10 (PhD Religious Studies, Brown University); and Adam Jones ’12 (Reconstructionist Rabbinical College).
 In addition (not in the photo) Emily Cohen ’09 (Reconstructionist Rabbincal College); Zach Golden ’13 (Ziegler School of Rabbinic Studies)

 Macalester religious studies students traveled to Cambodia with Professor Erik W. Davis in January 2013.
 The trip is part of a course in which students focus on the importance of Cambodia as a privileged site through which to examine recent global histories, through the lenses of political ideology, economic organization, and cultural transformation.